 - 1. See office personnel for your trip slip before leaving Transportation Base.
 Make sure you write your mileage down on your trip slip before you leave the lot and again when you return the vehicle to the lot.
 Do not keep vehicles more than your allotted time. - 2.
 Keys will be given to the driver in the office and that person should be driving the vehicle at all times.
 Please place keys and completed trips slip in mail slot by the front door at the Transportation Office when finished with the vehicle.
 (If there is a problem or damage to the vehicle, please call one of the personnel listed below.) - 3.
 When driving school vehicles, you must have your headlights on at all times.
 Do not forget to turn them off when vehicle is not running. - 4.
-Check to see if you have enough fuel in your vehicle before leaving.
-(If your vehicle needs fuel, please pull it up to the fuel pumps and call base on the radio for fuel.
-Van 5 has two tanks; please check both tanks.
 If you need fuel before your return, it is your responsibility to pay for this.
 You need to work out provisions for this and reimbursement with the building principal. - 5.
 Check turn signals and tires before leaving. - 6.
 Make sure you bring the vehicle back clean and report any body damage. - 7.
 Make sure everyone in the vehicle is wearing a seat belt when vehicle is in motion.
-Do not carry more passengers than the vehicle is rated for.
+Do not carry more passengers than the vehicle is rated for use.
 The coach must check the seating capacity. - 8.
-Make sure that the 2-way radio works by calling Transportation Base.
-The radio should only be used for important communication related to the trip.
-Use Channel 2 when communicating with other District vehicles on the same trip.
-FCC guidelines are in effect.
-Make sure you lock your vehicle.
-If unattended, Van 7 and 11 radios need turned off when the vehicle is parked. - 9.
-No smoking or tobacco products in school vehicles. - 10.
+Make sure you lock your vehicle. - 9.
+No smoking, vaping or tobacco products in school vehicles. - 10.
 Cell phones may not be used while driving. - 11.
 If you are in an accident, you must get information from the other driver(s) and police should be notified. - 12.
-If your vehicle breaks down, call one of the following numbers:
+If the District van breaks down, call the Transportation Mechanic at (717) 943-2738.
+If he/she does not answer, call Kristen Pepperman at (717) 648-4608.